Mass media in Singapore: Regulation

 The Ministry of Digital Development and Information is the government's regulatory body that imposes and enforces regulation over locally produced media content.
 It also decides on the availability of published media from abroad.
 Political, regulatory and structural control over all media forms restricts and discourages criticism of the government.
 Issues deemed to be inciting racial and religious hatred are prohibited, and media advocating non-traditional family units and lifestyles are avoided.

 Most of the local media are directly or indirectly controlled by the government through shareholdings of these media entities by the state's investment arm Temasek Holdings, and are often perceived as pro-government.
 In 2021, Reporters Without Borders ranked Singapore 158 out of 180 countries in the Press Freedom Index.

 In 2011, 56% of 1,092 local respondents to a telephone poll agreed that "there is too much government control of newspapers and television", and 48% felt that "newspapers and television are biased when they report on Singapore politics, political parties and elections".

 Radio and television broadcasting

 After it acquired the assets of SPH MediaWorks in 2004, the state-owned broadcaster Mediacorp currently owns and operates all six free-to-air terrestrial local television channels licensed to broadcast in Singapore, as well as 12 radio channels.
-The majority of radio stations in Singapore are mainly operated by Mediacorp with the exception of seven stations, which are operated by So Drama!
-Entertainment (a part of the Singapore Armed Forces) and SPH Media respectively.
+The majority of radio stations in Singapore are mainly operated by Mediacorp with the exception of five stations, which are owned and operated by SPH Media.
 The only radio station in Singapore that is entirely outside government control is the BBC Far Eastern Relay station, which broadcasts the BBC World Service locally on 88.9 FM.

 Private ownership of TV satellite dishes was previously forbidden.